The team behind CIT

 CIT’s popular TV script development events – Writing & Pitching for TV, the TV Script School – are developed by Ric Michael, former Head of Development at Baby Cow Manchester and now a media producer and trainer.

-He began his career as manager of legendary Manchester club The International 1, before establishing Manchester Roadhouse as a key live venue in the North of England.
-He launched Manchester Poetry Festival and produced events for Granada TV.
-Ric was commissioned to make a range of live poetry programmes for BBC3 for multi-award winning Baby Cow Productions.
+Ric launched Manchester Poetry Festival and produced events for Granada TV and was commissioned to make a range of live poetry programmes for BBC3 for multi-award winning Baby Cow Productions.

 Ric became Head of Development for Baby Cow Manchester, which developed Gavin & Stacey and established its reputation for bringing through and nurturing new talent.

 CIT works with a number of writers and publishers to bring support, literary development and knowledge to the writing community.
-Our speakers have included literary agents John Jarrold and Oli Munson (Blake Friedmann Agency), publishers Sophie Buchan (Weidenfeld Nicolson) and Dead Ink Books along with authors David Gaffney (Sawn Off Tales) and Wes Brown (Shark).
-In 2013, we will be working with Manchester Literature Festival and 24:7 Theatre Festival to develop further events to the writing community.
+Our speakers have included literary agents John Jarrold and Juliet Pickering (Blake Friedmann Agency), publishers Sophie Buchan (Weidenfeld Nicolson) and Dead Ink Books along with authors David Gaffney (Sawn Off Tales) and Wes Brown (Shark).
+In 2014 & 2015, we will be working with Manchester Literature Festival to develop further events for the writing community.

 Waterside Arts Centre

 CIT is based at Waterside and is supported by a fantastic team which provides marketing, technical, gallery, box office and admin support.